A story of roots

 “I spent ten years there,” she continued.
 “In Toledo.
 Belize, not Ohio.
 Lived with the Maya.
 Documented things, wrote grants.
-Tried my damndest to keep them from razing the whole place.
+Tried to keep them from razing the whole place.
 If you ever step foot there, you will believe in God, because it is the Garden of Eden.
 Right here, and we’re blasting through rocket fuel trying to get to Mars.
 Elsewhere, always elsewhere.
 I don’t understand people.”

-“The thing with the jungle is, if you’re quiet, really quiet, it will talk to you.
+“The thing with the jungle is, if you’re quiet, it will talk to you.
 I mean, the forests here will talk to you too, but you have to be centered, because it’s normal life, you know?
 There’s a plane flying overhead and what am I having for dinner and that client report, it’s not going to be ready for the meeting tomorrow.
 You have to be so completely centered in yourself to hear what the maple trees in Alabama have to say, and I’m sure they have lots to say, and there have been people many times wiser than me who have listened.

 “But the jungle—” Loretta paused.
 “It's different.
 You’re no longer who you think you are when you’re out there alone, miles and miles away from the things you’ve cobbled together as an identity.
-Look at this human animal in her skirt and heels, so orderly and smart!
+Look at this human animal in her suit and heels, so orderly and smart!
 Look at this piece of paper that lists all the things she’s done that will impress you!
-Look, five thousand other human animals like her, it says so on this box she keeps in her face all day long!
+Look, five thousand other human animals like her, it says so on this little box she keeps in her face all day long!
 You don’t realize what an absurd idea it is, that we think we know anything at all.”

 “George tells me that all the time,” Manny said.